Marcao02/complaw-deeptech/companyDelta/README.md

 For example, the correct procedure for issuing new shares is:

-1. directors agree to issue new shares
+1. (directors resolution) directors agree to issue new shares
-2. directors request permission from members to issue new shares
+2. (directors resolution) directors request permission from members to issue new shares
-3. members either hold an extraordinary general meeting or pass resolutions by written means approving the directors' plan
+3. (members resolutions) members either hold an extraordinary general meeting or pass resolutions by written means approving the directors' plan
+4. (company notice to debtholders) if the new share issue triggers any convertible debt, company informs debtholders and revises the shareholder roster accordingly
-4. directors offer existing members pro-rata rights in the new share issue
+4. (company notice to shareholders) directors, writing on behalf of company, offer existing members pro-rata rights in the new share issue
-5. directors offer existing members excess rightse in the new share issue
+5. (company notice to shareholders) directors offer existing members excess rights in the new share issue
-6. directors offer non-members participation in the new share issue
+6. (company notice to non-members) directors offer non-members participation in the new share issue
-7. directors sign investment agreement with particpating investors
+7. (company generates and executes agreement) directors sign investment agreement with participating investors
-8. new investors sign shareholders agreement
+8. (company generates and executes agreement) new investors sign shareholders agreement
-9. old investors sign deed of ratification and accession
+9. (company generates and executes agreement) old investors sign deed of ratification and accession of shareholders agreement

 We use a dependency tree to model the sequence of these corporate actions.
 We collect nodes into node-groups, which we call dependency stages.
 Every document within a given dependency stage must be signed before documents within the next dependency stage can be signed.